cloudmesh/useful-introduction_to_cloud-2015/docs/source/cloudmesh/setup/setup_openstack.rst

 Setting up Cloudmesh on a VM is an especially convenient way during development and testing.
-To do so, you can follow the steps to run cloudmesh in a VM running Ubuntu 14.04 on FutureSystems `India` OpenStack.
+To do so, you can follow the steps to run Cloudmesh in a VM running Ubuntu 14.04 on FutureSystems `India` OpenStack.
 The instructions have been tested on a small instance and the whole process could take about half an hour before you can access the running server.